Klosmi/html-basics/JS-basic.md

     }
     ```

-- arrow function __without arguments__, we have to use the ampty parenthesis:
+- arrow function __without arguments__, we have to use the empty parenthesis:
   - eg.:
   *dice rolling*
     ```